Wives of Genghis Khan: Juerbiesu

 Juerbiesu was an empress of Qara Khitai, Mongol Empire, and Naiman.
 She was a renowned beauty on the plains.
 She was originally a favored concubine of Inanch Bilge khan and after his death, she became the consort of his son Tayang Khan.
 Since Tayang Khan was a useless ruler, Juerbiesu was in control of almost all power in Naiman politics.

 She had a daughter named Princess Hunhu (渾忽公主) with Yelü Zhilugu, the ruler of Liao.
 After Genghis Khan destroyed the Naiman tribe and Tayang Khan was killed, Juerbiesu made several offensive remarks regarding Mongols, describing their clothes as dirty and smelly.
 Yet, she abruptly rescinded her claims and visited Genghis Khan's tent alone.
 He questioned her about the remarks, but was immediately attracted to her beauty.
 After spending the night with him, Juerbiesu promised to serve him well and he took her as one of his empresses.
-Her status was only inferior to Khulan and Borte.
+Her status was only inferior to Khulan and Börte.